 Society has not always cared about the ingredients in their food or drinks, so it was not really until the 1960s and 1970s where people started to become more health-conscious that it became essential to create a diet or sugar-free versions of soft drinks.
 Until the market demanded it, there was no real push to do this.

-However, once they introduce sugar-free and diet drinks as an option, they are immediately successful.
+However, once they introduce sugar-free and diet drinks as an option, they were immediately successful.

 Buy 7UP Online